By: Elizabeth Bruns, Nicole Darnall, Kylie Flynn, Angela Fox

 Nicole Darnall is Associate Dean at ASU’s College of Global Futures and Associate Director and Professor at ASU’s School of Sustainability.
 She is Co-founder of ASU’s Sustainable Purchasing Research Initiative.

 Kylie Flynn is completing her Bachelor of Arts in Sustainability at ASU with minors in Digital Culture and Parks and Protected Area Management.
 She is a Communications Intern for ASU’s Sustainable Purchasing Research Initiative.

 Angela Fox is completing her Master of Arts in Sustainability at ASU.
 She is interested in sustainability behaviors around social change.

-Testa, F., F. Iraldo, F. Iannone, A. Wilkerson, Y. Chen, N. Darnall, J.M.
-Stritch, and S. Bretschneider.
-2020.
-Advancing Green Purchasing in Italian Municipalities.
-Sant’ Anna School of Advanced Studies, Institute of Management, and Arizona State University, Sustainable Purchasing Research Initiative.
+Leal, A. R., D. Pérez Castillo, B.W.
+Husted, E. Amorós, J. Ivy, Y. Chen, N. Darnall, J.M.
+Stritch, S. Bretschneider.
+2019.
+Advancing Green Purchasing in Mexican Municipalities.
+Tecnológico de Monterrey, EGADE Business School and Arizona State University, Sustainable Purchasing Research Initiative.